NPR strike threat looms as managers continue negotiations with labor union

 "Today, we have seen double-digit growth across all platforms, as well as a budget surplus.
 This is in spite of the executive ranks who have failed to secure the funding necessary to continue to allow NPR as a whole to innovate and grow," reads a message on WeMakeNPR.org, a site backed by SAG-AFTRA.

-NPR -- with more than 37 million weekly listeners -- says it's as popular as ever, but it does face a potential budget cut.
-While most of NPR's funding comes from contributions from listeners, the organization says it gets about 9% of its operating budget from the federally funded Corporation for Public Broadcasting, which President Trump has proposed to completely cut off.
+NPR -- with more than 37 million weekly listeners -- says it's as popular as ever, but it does face a potential budget constraint.
+NPR's biggest source of revenue comes from station dues and fees, and a portion of their revenue is from the federally funded Corporation for Public Broadcasting.
+President Trump has proposed to completely cut off federal funding to CPB.

 NPR is a nonprofit with more than 980 member stations across various cities.
 In addition to its radio audience, NPR distributes popular podcasts including "Planet Money," "Invisibilia" and "How I Built This."

-Note: Correction: An earlier version of this article incorrectly explained the sources of public radio and NPR funding.